Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Once you have successfully taught your dog to leave it, you are ready to move to advanced progressions as part of the proofing process.
 Dog trainers refer to these advanced progressions as the Three D’s: Duration, Distance, and Distractions.

-Duration is the amount of time your dog waits in a specific command.
+Duration is the amount of time your dog holds a specific command before being released.

 Distance is how far away from your dog you go.